 Though the S’well stainless bottle is beautiful and will clearly be more attractive to some, the Hydro Flask steel bottle is a better everyday bottle that can handle outdoor adventures and sports.

-Hydro Flask stainless bottles have a wider mouth and you can easily put standards ice cubes in them to keep your water cold for longer.
-The wider mouth and less slim design also means cleaning a Hydro Flask steel bottle is easy.
+Hydro Flask stainless bottles have a wider mouth and you can easily put standard ice cubes in them to keep your water cold for longer.
+The wider mouth and less slim design also mean cleaning a Hydro Flask steel bottle is easy.
 That being said, if you need a very slim bottle to carry due to the size of your backpack the S’well could be a better choice.